RYthaGOD/agentburnRY/replit.md

   - SWING positions: Sell when AI confidence drops below 50%, AI recommends SELL with 60%+ confidence, or profit ≥100%

 **Opportunistic Position Rotation:**
-- Automatically sells weaker positions to capture better opportunities when capital is insufficient
+- Automatically sells weaker positions FIRST to free capital, then buys better opportunities when wallet balance is insufficient
+- **Rotation Implementation:**
+  - Uses Jupiter → PumpFun fallback for reliable position closure
+  - Sells entire token position and captures actual SOL received
+  - Refreshes available balance before executing new buy
+  - Deletes sold position from database immediately
 - **Rotation Criteria:**
   - New opportunity must be 15%+ higher AI confidence than weakest position
   - OR cutting a loss (-5% or worse) to capture good opportunity (70%+ confidence)